giper45/easy-terraform-machine/README.md

 ### Setup the variables
-In order to use the recipes you need to:
+Just two things:
 1. Setup the authentication tokens
-2. Configure the environment variables

-You can have two alternative: use the `.bashrc` (or `.zshrc`) environment variable, or create a `.env` file and configure as you need.
+2. Configure the environment variables (use the `.bashrc`, `.zshrc` environment file, or just  `env` file and configure as you need:

 ```
-cp .env.tpl .env ;
+cp env.tpl env ;
 # Change variables and source it
-source .env
+source env
 ```

 ## Cloud Providers